creehassam/WorldSimPython/readme.md

 Basic Functions
 -f_generateNameRandom --> length: int=6 --> generates a random name with the structure consonant-vowel-consonant-vowel... --> name: str
 -f_day --> none --> return the value of day --> day: int
+-f_updateLists --> none --> It allows me to update the main lists in commandPanel --> da lists x4

 Tile Functions
 -f_createMap --> sizeX: int, sizeY: int --> create a new list(tiles) of tiles --> tiles: list